|Nutritional Guidelines (per serving)|

 Place the popover pan in preheated oven for 3 minutes.

-Carefully remove pan, and fill each popover cup 1/2 to 2/3 full.
+Carefully remove the pan, and fill each popover cup 1/2 to 2/3 full.

-Place pan back in preheated oven, and bake for about 25 minutes.
+Place pan back in the preheated oven, and bake for about 25 minutes.

-Reduce oven temperature to 300 F / 149 C, and bake an additional 5-7 minutes or until the popovers are deep golden brown.
+Reduce oven temperature to 300 F/149 C, and bake an additional 5 to 7 minutes or until the popovers are deep golden brown.
 Serve warm.